-Annual membership dues shall be set by the Executive Board.
-The Treasurer or a member of the membership committee shall notify members when their dues are payable on the anniversary of their joining the Organization.
-Those whose dues are not paid within two months of their anniversary shall be automatically dropped from membership in the Organization.
-Membership may be reinstated upon payment of dues.
+Annual membership dues shall be set by the SDD Executive Board.
+The Treasurer or a member of the membership committee shall notify members when their dues are payable on the anniversary of their last annual payment to the Organization.
+If dues are not paid within two months of the due date, the member is subject to the loss of their membership status in SDD.

 Members shall have the right to vote on the endorsements of the Organization, run for office in the Organization, vote on election of the officers of the organization, and vote on amendments to the bylaws.
 Members’ dues must be current in order to vote on any business of the organization, or as otherwise defined in these bylaws.

 Section 1.
 The officers of the Organization shall be a President, a Vice President, a Secretary, and a Treasurer.
 These officers shall perform the duties prescribed by these bylaws and by the parliamentary authority adopted by the Organization, with the assistance of the at-large members of the Executive Board.

 Section 2.
 At the annual meeting of the membership held in November of each calendar year, nominations shall be accepted for the offices.
 To be eligible for election, each candidate for office must be a current member of the Organization.
 The election shall be held at the same meeting.
 The officers shall be elected by a simple majority of the membership present with a “show of hands” vote, to serve for one year or until their successors are elected, and their term of office shall begin on January 1st of the subsequent calendar year.